contagon/handbook/handbook/37-specialized-stakes-wards-and-branches.md

 * Members do not attend a young single adult unit when they marry or reach the age of 31.
 See [37.5] for single adult members ages 31–45.
 ### 37.2.2 Leadership in a Young Single Adult Ward or Branch in a Conventional Stake

 * The bishop or branch president should be a married man of mature judgment and experience.
 First Presidency approval is required before calling a bishop.
-* The bishop’s counselors may include young or older married men and must be high priests.
-The first counselor is usually a more experienced leader.
-A branch president and his counselors may be high priests or elders.
-* Generally, the bishop or branch president and his counselors are called from within the boundaries of the young single adult unit.
+Generally, the bishop or branch president lives within the boundaries of the young single adult unit.
 Exceptions may be made for young single adult units that serve universities and colleges.
+* The bishop’s counselors may be members of the unit.
+Or they may be other single or married men who live within the unit boundaries.
+They must be high priests.
+If a man called as a counselor in a bishopric is not a high priest, the stake president ensures that he is ordained a high priest before setting him apart.
+* A branch president and his counselors may be high priests or elders.
 * Other leaders and teachers are called from among the young single adults who are members of the unit.
 ## 37.3 Young Single Adult Stakes and Their Wards and Branches